 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.

 Endoscopy.
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth, down the esophagus, and into the stomach and small bowel.
-A colonoscope is a type of endoscope that is inserted through the anus into the colon.
+Sedation is the use of medication to become more relaxed, calm, or sleepy and block the awareness of pain.
+A colonoscopy is a type of endoscope that is inserted through the anus into the colon.
 It can be used to diagnose a tumor in the lower section of the digestive system.

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET scan).
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient's body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into a patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because a tumor tends to use energy actively, it absorbs more of the radioactive substance.
 However, because some endocrine tumors grow very slowly, it means they use less energy; this means a PET scan may not be as helpful as other tests in the diagnosis.

 Radionuclide scanning (OctreoScan).
 A small amount of a radioactive hormone-like substance is injected into a vein.
 A special camera is then used to show where the radioactivity accumulates.
 This procedure is useful for finding where an endocrine tumor has spread, especially if it has spread to the liver.
 The test takes place over more than one day.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is an endocrine tumor, these results also help the doctor describe the tumor; this is called staging.
-Learn more about the first steps to take after a diagnosis of a tumor.